jillxoreilly/StatsCourseBook_2024/Chapter3_DataWrangling/.ipynb_checkpoints/MT_wk3_ReportExample-checkpoint.md

 :align: center
 ```

+## Examples of good practice

+The UK's Office for National Statistics is a public body that collects and analyses all sorts of data concerning the UK and life in the UK.

+They produce accessible reports which can be viewed on their website.
+These are a great example for how to present your data - note that the style points suggested above are all implemented in the ONS reports.

+You could have a look at <a href='https://www.ons.gov.uk/peoplepopulationandcommunity/wellbeing/bulletins/youngpeopleswellbeingintheuk/2020'>this one</a> on the wellbeing of young people in the UK as an example

 ## This week

 In this week's tutorial exercises, you will complete some guided tasks (and some open-ended ones) to explore a dataset for yourself.